-Mary Miss / City as Living Laboratory (MM/CaLL) is an initiative spearheaded by artist Mary Miss to establish a platform for artists, working in collaboration with scientists, urban planners, policy makers, and the public, to make sustainability tangible through the arts.
-CaLL asks: by what means can we foster roles for artists and designers to shape and bring attention to the pressing environmental issues of our times?
+CALL / City as Living Laboratory is an initiative spearheaded by artist Mary Miss to establish a platform for artists, working in collaboration with scientists, urban planners, policy makers, and the public, to make sustainability tangible through the arts.
+CALL asks: by what means can we foster roles for artists and designers to shape and bring attention to the pressing environmental issues of our times?

-CaLL’s aim is to foster public understanding of the natural systems and infrastructure that support life in the city.
+CALL’s aim is to foster public understanding of the natural systems and infrastructure that support life in the city.
 Its strategies are grounded in place-based experience that makes sustainability personal, visceral, tangible, and encourages citizen and governmental action.
-Ultimately, CaLL’s goal is to establish a FRAMEWORK that can nurture such multidiscipline and multi-layered teams in processes that can bring about greater environmental awareness and envision more livable cities of sustenance.
+Ultimately, CALL’s goal is to establish a FRAMEWORK that nurtures such multidiscipline and multi-layered teams in processes that can bring about greater environmental awareness and envision more livable cities of sustenance.

 City as Living Laboratory Lab Book